corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 One challenge with JSON serialization and deserialization is a loss of fidelity as you roundtrip your information.

-Using standard code-first serializers, if you are faced with additional properties, or schema extensions, or you are dealing with malformed data and trying to figure out what to do with it for diagnostic or self-healing scenarios, you may lose information as you transform to-and-from the dotnet world.
+Using standard code-first serializers, if you are faced with additional properties, or schema extensions, or you are dealing with malformed data and trying to figure out what to do with it for diagnostic or self-healing scenarios, you may lose information as you transform to-and-from the .NET world.

 With most code-first C#-to-JSON (de-)serialization, you lose this characteristic unless it has been explicitly designed-in to your C# classes.